-I gained many insights from running a singles club and this website, writing two books for singles, and doing a project on mate selection for a graduate level college course.
+I gained many insights from running a singles club, building this website, writing books, and doing a project on mate selection for a graduate-level college course.
 One of the most interesting things I discovered was that the concerns and behavior patterns of singles are remarkably similar.
 Reading this article should give you comfort in some areas and strategies for sharpening your skills in others.

 I conducted extensive research for my singles club, this website, my books, and my college project.
 Here’s what I did.